Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Amihay Hanany, William Harding, and Noppadol Mekareeya for useful discussions.
 The work of FM, SMS and MS is supported by the Austrian Science Fund (FWF), START project ``Phases of quantum field theories: symmetries and vacua'' STA 73-N [grant DOI: 10.55776/STA73].
 FM, SMS and MS also acknowledge support from the Faculty of Physics, University of Vienna.
 SMS acknowledges the financial support by the Vienna Doctoral School in Physics (VDSP).
 MS gratefully acknowledges the Simons Center for Geometry and Physics, Stony Brook University for the hospitality and the partial support during various stages of this work at the Workshop ``Symplectic Singularities, Supersymmetric QFT, and Geometric Representation Theory'' (Mar 31 - Apr 4, 2025) and the 2025 Simons Physics Summer Workshop.
+SMS gratefully acknowledges Sara Pasquetti and the String Theory group of the University of Milano-Bicocca for the hospitality during the final stages of this work.
 Some results of this work have been presented prior publication at the ``Quivers, Symmetries and SCFTs'' workshop at ICTP Trieste (Sep 1-5, 2025).
 The authors acknowledge partial financial support and are grateful for the stimulating environment during the last stage of this work.